MizzouCreative/mizzoumvc/readme.txt

 Please note that this is a framework for *DEVELOPING* themes; it doesn't do much until you use it to build your own custom theme.

+== Upgrade Notice ==
+In All Theme Settings --> Site Wide, add two new Custom Fields
+* header_title_anchor - set value to whatever you want to have included as the last piece of text in the <title> element (or empty if you dont want it); framework assumes empty
+* use_framework_stylesheet - set to 'yes' if you want to use the stylesheet from the framework instead of your style.css file; framework assumes 'no'

 == Changelog ==
+= 3.5.0 =
+* Changed label for theme settings area from "All Settings" to "All Theme Settings"
+* Added ability to use internal search OR external search for both search and 404 since not everyone has a GSA.
+* new markup in the default views + updated css
+* new site-wide options (see config.ini for further explanation)
+  * header_title_anchor - the final text piece included in the <title> element.
+Previously, this was hard-coded to "University of Missouri"
+  * use_framework_stylesheet - Should the framework fallback to using the include stylesheet in the framework instead of what is in the theme

 = 3.4.0 =
 * Add new object RenderType.
 Available to Main controller and views.
 Contains boolean properties for each possible type of action (e.g. is_home, is_single, is_archive).
 Also contains property `current` which includes a string of the current render action (e.g. home, single, archive).
 Menu object in view has been enhanced and now includes property `items` that is a nested array of all menu items for the given menu (e.g. Menu.Primary.items) that can be looped through in order to build a custom menu structure.
 Individual items are identical to that as returned from `wp_get_nav_menu_items`.
 You can continue to access the formatted menu by either calling the menu directly (i.e. {{ Menu.Primary }} or by using the `formatted` property (e.g. {{ Menu.Primary.formatted }}